CSU-CompSci-CS163-4/Lab08CoordinateConverter/README.md

 ## Step 2: Writing your code
 The javadoc will include more detailed instructions on how each method and class is composed, the code portions that need your attention are marked with a `//TODO Student`.
 All problems are located in the `DecimalCoordinate`, `DMSCoordinate`, `DecimalConverter`, and the `DMSConverter` classes.
 Most of the work you produce for this lab will be within the **Converter** classes where you have to follow and translate the formula for each conversion.
 The formulas and converters for Decimal to DMS and vice-versa can be found here: [RapidTables.com](https://www.rapidtables.com/convert/number/degrees-minutes-seconds-to-degrees.html).
 Two very useful visualizations and examples that I found online will be included as images at the bottom of this document.

+Remember, try to think of the simple path.
+For example, in the "convert" methods, you are really just building a new object using information from the other object.
+As always if you find yourself stuck, it is best to walk away, come back, and solutions often present themselves.
+Also, try to talk out and articulate errors, that helps a lot with debugging.

 ## Step 3: Testing!
 Now that you have progressed through each method requiring your assistance, it would be wise to run the included tester file once more and verfiy each test is returning **true**.
 After each test returns true, try running the `ConverterMain` and seeing how the app works and verifying it actually does work!